Base11Studios/base11site/_posts/2023-03-23-pretty-swiftui-line-charts.md

 #### Add some *Style*

-The green and blue are just the default colors the API provides without us doing any extra work.
-If we want to add some of our own special branding sauce, we use another simple modifier.
+Green and blue are just the API's default colors without us doing any extra work.
+If we want to add some of our special branding sauce, we use another simple modifier.
 On the `Chart`, we can apply the [`.chartForegroundStyleScale(_:)`](https://developer.apple.com/documentation/charts/chartplotcontent/chartforegroundstylescale(_:)) modifier to define the colors we want to use for each of our data sets.

 ```swift
 Chart {